Edgecoin Price Tops $1.00 on Exchanges (EDGT)

-Edgecoin (EDGT) traded 0% higher against the US dollar during the 1 day period ending at 0:00 AM ET on April 22nd.
-Edgecoin has a total market capitalization of $210.08 million and $41.15 worth of Edgecoin was traded on exchanges in the last day.
-During the last seven days, Edgecoin has traded 0% lower against the US dollar.
-One Edgecoin token can currently be bought for $1.00 or 0.00001505 BTC on popular cryptocurrency exchanges.
+Edgecoin (EDGT) traded down 0% against the US dollar during the one day period ending at 0:00 AM Eastern on April 24th.
+One Edgecoin token can now be bought for about $1.00 or 0.00001555 BTC on cryptocurrency exchanges.
+During the last seven days, Edgecoin has traded down 0% against the US dollar.
+Edgecoin has a market capitalization of $209.99 million and approximately $44.53 worth of Edgecoin was traded on exchanges in the last 24 hours.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.